pwilson802/webd/README.md

 # webd

-Web Daemon is used for creating tiny web services for testing
+Web Daemon is used for creating tiny web services for testing.